 - Semi-free standing – I do wish it was freestanding.

 Specifications – Big Agnes Tiger Wall UL1 Tent

 |84 x 38 x 28 in.

 My Tent Requirements

-I used my Hexamid shelter from Zpacks when I hiked the Arizona Trail in March and April this year.
+I used my Hexamid shelter from Zpacks when I hiked the Arizona Trail in March and April of 2022.
 Zpacks has discontinued the Hexamid, but it was perfect for my hike on the AZT.